base-org/web/apps/base-docs/docs/privacy-policy.md

 - App, Browser and Device Information:

-- Information about the device, operating system, and browser you are using~~ ~~
+- Information about the device, operating system, and browser you’re using~~ ~~
 - Other device characteristics or identifiers (e.g. plugins, the network you connect to)
 - IP address/derived location information